Esteph27/wedding-website/README.md

 #### Frontend

 The frontend is built using HTML, CSS, and JavaScript.
 HTML provides the structural layout of the website, while CSS is responsible for styling, animations, and responsive layouts across mobile and desktop devices.
 JavaScript is used to enhance interactivity and dynamic behaviour, such as adapting form fields based on user input (for example, conditionally displaying additional fields for dietary requirements), handling browser sessions, implementing a countdown to the wedding date, and enabling smooth scrolling between sections.

+In addition to the above, a favicon was added to help the user identify the site easily in browser tabs and bookmarks.

 This combination ensures a smooth, user-friendly experience while keeping the frontend logic focused on usability and presentation.